derf/prim-benchmarks/README.md

 * `run_strong_rank.py`: Strong scaling experiments for 16 PrIM benchmarks using 1 rank of UPMEM DPUs (1 to 64 DPUs).
 * `run_strong_full.py`: Strong scaling experiments for 16 PrIM benchmarks using 4 to 32 ranks of UPMEM DPUs (256 to 2048 DPUs).

-To use these scripts, update `rootdir` in the beginning of each script.
 To run weak scaling experiments for BFS or SpMV, update the paths to input files in `run_weak.py`.
 The scripts save the results in a folder called `profile` inside each benchmark folder.

 ```sh